MicrosoftDocs/query-docs/query-languages/m/mysql-database.md

 Returns a table of SQL tables, views, and stored scalar functions available in a MySQL database on server <code>server</code> in the database instance named <code>database</code>.
 The port may be optionally specified with the server, separated by a colon.
 An optional record parameter, <code>options</code>, may be specified to control the following options:

+* <code>Encoding</code> : A TextEncoding value that specifies the character set used to encode all queries sent to the server (default is null).
 * <code>CreateNavigationProperties</code> : A logical (true/false) that sets whether to generate navigation properties on the returned values (default is true).
 * <code>NavigationPropertyNameGenerator</code> : A function that is used for the creation of names for navigation properties.
 * <code>Query</code> : A native SQL query used to retrieve data.
 If the query produces multiple result sets, only the first will be returned.